 Short Workouts + Progressive Overload = Success

-- Fat loss - consistent short sessions beat occasional long ones
+- Fat loss — short sessions are often easier to sustain consistently, which matters more than occasional long workouts

 - Sustainability — fits into busy schedules long-term